Coding89/Coding89/README.md

 ## 🌟 Financial Data Administrator | Tech for Good ##

-I manage complex financial pipelines for a global refugee organisation whilst building modern analytics solutions and side projects related to financial datasets.
-I transform messy payment data into clear, actionable visual insights.
+I manage complex financial pipelines for a transnational refugee organisation with primary focus on Thailand whilst building modern analytics solutions and side projects related to financial and organisational datasets.
+I transform messy payment data into clear and actionable visual insights.

 -----
 ### Technical toolkit ###